gandjhar/tacta/README.md

 # Tacta

-Rails example of a simple Contact List.
+Rails example of a simple Contact Manager.

 ## New